open-mmlab/mmgeneration/docs/en/user_guides/1_config.md

 ## An Example of StyleGAN2

-To help the users have a basic idea of a complete config and the modules in a modern detection system, we make brief comments on the config of Stylegan2 at 256x256 scale.
+To help the users have a basic idea of a complete config and the modules in a modern GAN model, we make brief comments on the config of Stylegan2 at 256x256 scale.
-For more detailed usage and the corresponding alternative for each module, please refer to the API documentation and the [tutorial in MMDetection](https://github.com/open-mmlab/mmdetection/blob/master/docs/en/tutorials/config.md).
+For more detailed usage and the corresponding alternative for each module, please refer to the API documentation and the [tutorial in MMEngine](https://github.com/open-mmlab/mmengine/blob/main/docs/en/tutorials/config.md).

 ```python